 They also have a display of “The Four Columns” built in 1928 by the famous organ maker “Carl Frel”.
 The Four Columns was a famous organ and often played on the street in Breda, Rotterdam, and Amsterdam.
 It was a gift to City of Holland from the City of Amsterdam in 1947.

 After enjoying Dutch Music we headed back to Centennial Park to watch Dutch Dance.
 They have different timings for Dutch Dance so check before you plan your itinerary.
 As it was more than one-mile walk from Windmill Island to Centennial Park you need at least 20 mins to reach there.
 Police will close the traffic for a small section of dance performed on the street and everyone can watch from sidewalks.
-There is also dance performances by the kids.
+There are also dance performances by the kids.
 Both dance performances have different timings and place.

-There is art & craft fair at Centennial park, which you should not miss.
+There is art & craft fair at Centennial Park, which you should not miss.
 We explore the fair and seen so much stuff made by a local vendor.
 During exploring the fair I found Blueberry Jalapeno Jam.
 I have never heard this combination in Jam, so Bouth it.
 I found many unique kinds of stuff as well.
 Worth exploring the market.